qualityshepherd/brine/assets/posts/southern_coast.md

 **1404 Marked Woods** Massive old-growth pines worth a fortune in lumber.
 Loggers' marks show which trees to cut, but someone keeps moving them.

-**1405 Loggers Camp** A rough collection of tents and wooden structures stands in stark contrast to the Starwood's ancient beauty.
+**1405 Loggers Camp** A rough collection of tents and wooden structures stands in stark contrast to the Starwood's eternal beauty.
 Axes and saws echo through the trees as loggers harvest the valuable timber.
 Even the most hardened logger feels the weight of their impact on these old woods, yet the work continues.
 The druids offer no aid against recent threats—to them, the loggers' presence is the true blight on their forest.

 Boss hired a former druid to help navigate these tensions, but her true loyalties remain unclear.
 The camp's torches burn all night now, and no logger works alone.